Karachi Area Control Centre

-Karachi Area Control Centre is one of two Area Control Centers in Pakistan operated by the Pakistan Civil Aviation Authority and is based in Terminal 1 at Jinnah International Airport in Karachi.
+Karachi Area Control Centre is one of two Area Control Centres in Pakistan operated by the Pakistan Civil Aviation Authority and is based in Terminal 1 at Jinnah International Airport in Karachi.
 Karachi ACC air traffic controllers provide en route and terminal control services to aircraft in the Karachi Flight Information Region.
 The Karachi FIR airspace covers Pakistani airspace between the 30° North to 23° North.
 To the north is the Lahore FIR.
 To the east is the Delhi FIR.
 To the south is the Muscat FIR and to the west are the Tehran FIR and Kabul FIRs.

 Sectors

 Karachi ACC if divided into 4 control sectors: